dxw/playbook/_guides/contributing.md

 ---
 The Playbook is public and anyone, inside or outside of dxw, can suggest changes to it.
 This means you!

 We manage changes via GitHub 'Pull Requests'.
+This is a technical term for requesting a specific change is made to a repository of text.
+Often this text is code, but in this case it's the contents of this playbook.
+It allows everyone to see exactly what changes are being proposed, and for discussion and changes to be made before it is 'merged', and those changes to be recorded for the future.

 If you're experienced in doing this, then all you need to know is that this repository is available at <https://github.com/dxw/playbook>

 If creating a pull request is new to you, then don't worry, here is a guide to use Netlify CMS to create one for you.